mkazinauskas/json-to-xls-converter/README.md

 }
 ```
 It will return `location` header with link to saved xls file.

+You can configure what storage it will use by `converter.persistence.type` property.
+There are two options `memory` or `file`.

-File is saved to in memory cache and it will be removed after 20 minutes (default).
+By default file is saved to in memory cache and it will be removed after 20 minutes.
 If you want to adjust it, please add `converter.persistence.time-in-minutes` property to `application.yml` file.

 * Do 'GET' request to `/download?id={your-xls-id}` to download xls file.